-If you are selected for funding, you must complete required reports in eGMS Reach, the NEH online grant management system, unless otherwise instructed.
+If you receive an award, you must complete required reports in eGMS Reach, the NEH online grant management system, unless otherwise instructed.
 NEH will provide further information in the Notice of Action.

 - 1. Federal Financial Report(s).
 You must submit the Federal Financial Report (SF-425) annually. - 2.
 Performance Progress Report(s).
 You must submit a performance progress report annually. - 3.
 Final Reports.
 You must submit a final Federal Financial Report (SF-425) and a final performance report within 120 calendar days after the period of performance ends.
-The final performance report collects information relevant to program specific goals and progress on strategies; impact of the overall project; the degree to which you achieved the mission, goals, and strategies outlined in the approved application; your objectives and accomplishments; barriers encountered; and your overall experiences during the entire period of performance.
+The final performance report collects information relevant to progress on program-specific goals; impact of the overall project; the degree to which you achieved the mission, goals, and strategies outlined in the approved application; your objectives and accomplishments; barriers encountered; and your overall experiences during the period of performance.